 ii).
 Aging of Beer!

 For ancient barrels, the craft beer craze developed a whole new use: beer containers.
-Barrel-aged beers are generally dark, sweet, powerful brewing, but those experimental brewers have put it into a barrel from low-alcohol to mouth-buzzing.
+Barrel-aged beers are generally dark, sweet, and powerful brewing, but those experimental brewers have put them into a barrel from low-alcohol to mouth-buzzing.

 Now, let’s move on to some FAQs about these bourbon barrels!

 i).
-What Have You Been Using These Barrels For?
+What Have You Been Using These Empty Bourbon Barrels For?